 Assisted digital support with We Are Digital on behalf of UK Visas and Immigration (UKVI)

 Since September 2017, Libraries Connected and library services in England and Wales have been helping visa applicants get online and use the free public computer facilities in libraries.
-Over 1 million visa applications are made from the UK every year and an estimated 10,000 people may need help completing their application.

 The project is led by We Are Digital, an experienced training company that is directing applicants to the most suitable routes for support.
 This support is provided in person via local libraries, in the applicant’s own home by We Are Digital’s visiting tutors, and by telephone from Migrant Help UK.